Revamp for Shotton station

 Corus

-Colors is an international business with over 40 years experience in the
+Colors is an international business with over 40 years

-development and manufacture of pre-finished steels.
-These can be
+pre-finished steels.
+These can be used for many

-used for many applications such as roofs and walls, domestic appliances,
+applications such as roofs and walls, domestic appliances,

 consumer products and even bakeware.
-This is the second contract,
+This is the

-RMS Locotec has made with Corus.
-RMS Locotec also carry out terminal
+second contract, RMS Locotec has made with Corus.

-services contracts with oil refineries.
+with oil refineries.

 Wrexham & Shropshire have welcomed the Welsh Assembly Government’s announcement on 11 January that it has reached agreement with Network Rail regarding the delivery of rail depot facilities at Wrexham General station.